beenotung/ts-liveview/README.md

 - [ ] update spa example, tests, and readme to adopt the breaking change
 - [ ] abstract primus to allow custom transport and encoding
 - [ ] use history.pushState in demo instead of location hash, for easier sharing and initial rendering
+- [ ] support preventing XSS issue**

 *: Solved by [Primus](https://github.com/primus/primus)

+**: maybe use JSX/TSX?
+If so, will be hard to detect changes.
+Or just provide helper functions and require the developer to explicitly escape it?

 ## LICENSE
 [BSD-2-Clause LICENSE](./LICENSE)